 - 4. Download and install Python, e.g. from www.python.org.
-We use Python 2.7.x (latest) and 3.7.x (latest).
+We use Python 2.7.x (latest) and 3.10.x (latest).
 64-bit version is fine.
 Typically we install to default dir, e.g. c:\python27.
 For initial installation we only require base Python.
 For subsequent scripting you may wish to install P4Python (e.g. using pip). - 5.
 Other tools we find useful: Notepad++ and GOW (Gnu on Windows Unix command line utilities such as wc, head, tail).
-These are recommended but not strictly required. - 6.
-Download to directory %SDP%\Server\Windows\setup the desired release of p4.exe and p4d.exe.
-For example, for Helix Core for release 2020.1 on 64 bit Windows, use this URL:
+These are recommended but not strictly required. - Download to directory %SDP%\Server\Windows\setup the desired release of p4.exe and p4d.exe.
+See next section Section 3.1.3.1, "Downloading p4d"